UANATACA/RA-REPO/ra_gui.md

 For correct process completion, the following information must be delivered to the requester:

-- The certificate in .p12 format (Software Enroll)
+- The certificate in .p12 format (Software)

-- The certificate set of credentials (Cloud Enroll)
+- The certificate set of credentials (Cloud)

 - The contract signed by both parties.
 Available when executing the <a href="#tag/Requests/paths/~1api~1v1~1requests~1{id}~1pl_get_document/post">Get Signed Contract</a> call (`type`: **signed_contract** in body)